-‘The Bachelor’ Equivalent To ‘’Romance Porn,’ Kareem Abdul-Jabbar Claims
+‘The Bachelor’ Equivalent To ‘Romance Porn,’ Kareem Abdul-Jabbar Claims

 This season’s installment (Season 21 on ABC television which premiered on January 2) features Milwaukee software sales exec and Bachelorette runner-up Nick Viall, who started off with 30 female love-seekers from which to choose to enter into a relationship.

 “He’s not accepting a rose anytime soon.
-Kareem Abdul-Jabbar has slammed The Bachelor as setting the bar for love too low and for placing too much emphasis on physical appearance,” US Weekly summarized.
+Kareem Abdul-Jabbar has slammed The Bachelor as setting the bar for love too low and for placing too much emphasis on physical appearance,” Us Weekly summarized.

 Some might say that The Bachelor is just another reality show with behind-the-scenes scripting and manipulation through editing and other techniques, and this way, is thus a further example of mainstream media fake news.